wp-plugins/nmedia-user-file-uploader/readme.txt

 * pagination control

 = 2.1 =
-* Some latin characters like ö, ä, ü etc were not rendered in file upload button, it is fixed now.
+* Some latin characters like ï¿½, ï¿½, ï¿½ etc were not rendered in file upload button, it is fixed now.

 == Upgrade Notice ==